wanyuran/graphql-api-test/test/test-scenarios.md

     2、edit the first searched session and update 3、edit the first searched presentation and update

-scenario 6: publisher check the exact presentation in history and update its file address & feedback url
+scenario 6: team creator check the exact presentation in history and update its file address & feedback url
 steps:
+    1、check the presentations in history
-    1、check the exact presentation in history
+    2、check the exact presentation in history
-    2、update its file address
+    3、update its file address
-    3、update its feedback url
+    4、update its feedback url

 scenario 8: user edit his personal info